 My friend Joel Leidecker died in April.
 We had known each other for 63 years.
-We were fraternity brothers at the University of Washington, but he was younger and I didn’t know him well back then.
-We reconnected when he and wife Jody moved their family to Ketchum in the mid-1970s.
+We were fraternity brothers at the University of Washington.
+He was younger and I didn’t know him well back then, but. we reconnected when he and wife Jody moved their family to Ketchum in the mid-1970s.

 Their boys, Erik and Matt, were soon friends and classmates of my kids, Doug and Diana, and I remember when they were about 9 or 10 Doug and Erik roped up to climb a big boulder in the center of town.
 They’ve continued climbing and skiing and today Erik runs Sawtooth Mountain Guides and is helping Doug, a former Green Beret, get his mountain guide certification.
 Needless to say, their connection has endured.